MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-sv-deploy.md

 ms.topic: article
 ---

-# Windows 11 deployment planning
+# Windows Sun Valley deployment planning

 **Applies to**
--   Windows 11, version 21H1
+-   Windows Sun Valley

+##

-To successfully deploy the Windows 11 operating system in your organization, it is important to understand the different ways that it can be deployed, especially now that there are new scenarios to consider.
-Choosing among these scenarios, and understanding the capabilities and limitations of each, is a key task.
+To successfully deploy the Windows Sun Valley operating system in your organization, ...